TurboGrafx-16: TurboGrafx-CD/CD-ROM²

-The CD-ROM² is an add-on attachment for the PC Engine that was released in Japan on December 4, 1988.
+The CD-ROM² (シーディーロムロム, officially pronounced "CD-ROM-ROM", rather than "CD-ROM 2" or "CD-ROM Squared") is an add-on attachment for the PC Engine that was released in Japan on December 4, 1988.
 The add-on allows the core versions of the console to play PC Engine games in CD-ROM format in addition to standard HuCards.
 This made the PC Engine the first video game console to use CD-ROM as a storage media.
 The add-on consisted of two devices – the CD player itself and the interface unit, which connects the CD player to the console and provides a unified power supply and output for both.
 It was later released as the TurboGrafx-CD in the United States in November 1989, with a remodeled interface unit in order to suit the different shape of the TurboGrafx-16 console.
 The TurboGrafx-CD had a launch price of $399.99 and did not include any bundled games.
 Fighting Street and Monster Lair were the TurboGrafx-CD launch titles; Ys Book I & II soon followed.